-- A. Any question of interpretation or application of the Student Code shall be referred to the Dean of Student Affairs or a designee for final determination. - B. The Student Code shall be reviewed every three (3) years under the direction of the Conduct Administrator.
+- A. Any question of interpretation or application of the Student Code shall be referred to the Dean of Student Affairs, or a designee, for final determination. - B. The Student Code shall be reviewed at least every three (3) years under the direction of the Dean of Student Affairs.